TeachBooks/Manual/book/basic-features/utterances.md

 [Utterances 🔮](https://utteranc.es/) is a lightweight open-source widget which allows you, your colleages and your students to discuss stuff in a blog post in your book.
 It is build on GitHub issues, so requires a GitHub repository, although the book can be hosted anywhere (so also on GitLab).

 The [utterances website](https://utteranc.es/) clearly explains the required steps.
-One thing to take care of is how you want to do the issue-mapping with respect to multiple deployed versions (draft version, student version, archived versions):
+One thing to take care of is how you want to do the issue-mapping with respect to multiple deployed versions (per branch):

- - `Issue title contains page pathname`/`Issue title contains page URL` is useful if you want to isolate the comments on each of the branches.
+ - `Issue title contains page URL` is useful if you want to isolate the comments on each of the branches.
- - `Issue title contains page title` is useful if you want to show the all comments on all different branches.
+ - `Issue title contains page pathname`/`Issue title contains page title` is useful if you want to show the all comments on all different branches.

 The given script can be added anywhere in your book, just copy the html-script into your `.md`-file or a markdown cell in your `.ipynb`-file.
 The blogpost is not visible when you do a local build of the book, build it online or use a local python server as shown in {ref}`setup-local-server`.